DeterminateSystems/riff/README.md

 # Other configuration
 ```

-When you run `riff shell` in this project, riff
+When you run `riff shell` in this project, Riff

 * adds [OpenSSL] to your build environment
 * sets the `LD_LIBRARY_PATH` environment variable to include [libGL]'s library